 Photographs should be more than a virtual illusion on a computer or smartphone screen.
 Trapped in a display, they usually remain ineffective.
 Just like a toothbrush on television.
 Photos also have a right to a species-appropriate existence.
-That's why I realize many of my works on real photographic paper.
+That's why I produce many of my works on real photographic paper.
 So they become alive.

 Your child can draw a picture on the back of the photograph and you can send it to your grandfather.
 Or burn them.
 And you can keep them in a box in the attic, forget about them and find them again by random.
 In contrast, virtual photographs are doomed to an eternal life between being and nothingness.
 Mostly untraceable and lost forever on the World Wide Web.

 Development and post-processing are done with Photoshop.
 This with the goal of achieving light intensities and color tones that allow me to express my vision.
 The vast majority of my images contain no inclusions from other images.
 Also, no relevant image content has been removed.

-Up to a size of A2 I print myself on Epson SC-P5000.
+Up to a size of A2 I print myself on Epson SC-P5000 or SC-P900.
 Larger formats are produced by a certified studio for digital fine art printing in Switzerland.
 Most of my color works were taken with high resolution digital medium format cameras.
 This allows the finest tonal value gradations even with very large image formats.

 Edition of 5.
 AP: 1.
 HC: 3.
 Signed and numbered on the verso.
 Standard size: 413 x 578 mm (A2).
 Sizes up to 150 x 200 cm are possible.

 Edition of 5.
 AP: 1.
 HC: 3.
 Signed, stamped and numbered on the verso.
 Or on the back of the passpartouts.
 Standard size: 329 x 483 mm (A3).